 In a time where the imagery and ideas from all time are available at the click of a mouse, we can re-arrange and examine them according to our own proposed meaning; This may be the only meaning available to those who are no longer held by the container of the religions passed down through their own countrymen and family.

-I think of Ruby Sky Stiler as invigorating the artistic practice which acknowledges the vitalizing effect of metabolizing diverse material.
+Ruby Sky Stiler’s artistic practice acknowledges the vitalizing effect of metabolizing diverse material.
 It is this reconfiguration of the past and present in her work which is so appealing.

 The Modern (Female) Artist